Tigra: Heroic Age

-At the conclusion of the Siege, Tigra stated a new motivation not only to restore the good name of the Avengers, but also to ensure that her child will grow up in a safer world.

-Following the arrest and incarceration of Norman Osborn, the dismantling of his criminal superhero teams, and the repeal of the Superhuman Registration Act, the President names Steve Rogers (the original Captain America) as America's new head of national security.
-Rogers seeks to assemble a collection of heroes to inspire the nation and the world as a new organization of Avengers.
-Tigra is among the 25 heroes he personally invites to join him in creating a new Heroic Age.

-Alongside Hank Pym, Quicksilver, Jocasta, Speedball and Justice, Tigra serves as part of the founding faculty of Avengers Academy, training a new generation of heroes in the traditions of the world's elite superhero team.
+Following the arrest and incarceration of Norman Osborn, the dismantling of his criminal superhero teams, and the repeal of the Superhuman Registration Act, Steve Rogers (Captain America) is named the United States's head of national security.
+Rogers seeks to assemble a collection of heroes to inspire the nation and the world as a new organization of Avengers, with Tigra being among them.
+Tigra is part of the founding faculty of Avengers Academy, training a new generation of heroes in the traditions of the world's elite superhero team.

-During this time, Tigra learns that the Skrull posing as Pym was indeed William's father, but as he had disguised himself as Pym at the genetic level, it means that William is half-human, rather than half-Skrull, with Pym technically being the genetic father.
+During this time, Tigra learns that the Skrull posing as Pym was indeed William's father.
+However, he had disguised himself as Pym at the genetic level, making Pym William's genetic father.
 After learning this, Tigra asks Pym to take care of William in the event of anything happening to her.

-When a former associate of The Hood plans to release the video of Tigra's beating commercially, Tigra arranges to have the footage air in its entirety during a live interview, so that her own experience may serve as an example to other trauma survivors and inspire them to seek help.
-During this same interview, she announces her formation of a series of "Always an Avenger" centers to provide veterans, children, spouses and any other trauma victims with needed counseling and resources.